This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-A superficial burn may increase your risk of a skin infection.
-Ask your caregiver about the risks of a superficial burn.
+A superficial burn may increase your risk for a skin infection.

 WHILE YOU ARE HERE: